 - 1/2 tsp ground ginger

 - 3 tbsp water

-- Sift the flour, baking powder, ginger and salt into a mixing bowl.
+Sift 160g plain flour, 1/2 tsp baking powder, 1/4 tsp ground ginger and a pinch of salt into a mixing bowl.

-- Rub in the diced butter with your finger tips until the consistency of breadcrumbs
+Rub in 100g diced butter or spread with your finger tips until you have the consistency of breadcrumbs

-- Lightly brush with beaten egg and bake in the oven for 20-25 minutes until golden brown.
+Lightly brush with beaten egg or milk and bake in the oven for 20-25 minutes until golden brown.

 Felicity Cloake’s How to make the perfect fig rolls was a great starting point when I was preparing this recipe.